-- Determine the combined weight of the driver and passengers that will be riding in your vehicle. - 3.
-Subtract the combined weight of the driver and passengers from XXX kg or XXX lbs. - 4.
+- Determine the combined weight of the driver and passengers that will be riding in your vehicle. - Subtract the combined weight of the driver and passengers from XXX kg or XXX lbs. - 4.
 The resulting figure equals the available amount of cargo and luggage load capacity.
 For example, if the "XXX" amount equals 1400 lbs. and there will be five 150 lb passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs.
 (1400-750 (5 x 150) = 650 lbs.) - Determine the combined weight of luggage and cargo being loaded on the vehicle.
-That weight may not safely
+That weight may not safely important information on towing a trailer, towing safety rules and trailering tips.

 - exceed the available cargo and luggage load capacity calculated in Step 4. - 6.
-If your vehicle will be towing a trailer, load from your trailer will be transferred to your vehicle.
+If your vehicle will be towing a trailer, load from your trailer will be transferred to vour vehicle.
 Consult this manual to determine how this reduces the available cargo and luggage load capacity of your vehicle."